-One of the many gifts my wife brought to our marriage was a generations-long family tradition of spending summers in Pentwater, Michigan.
+One of the many gifts my wife brought to our marriage is a generations-long family tradition of spending summers in Pentwater, Michigan.
 If I were, like a true Michigander, to hold up the back of my left hand as a map of Michigan’s mitten-shaped lower peninsula, I would point to the outside knuckle at the base of my little finger, to show where Pentwater is located, on the eastern side of Lake Michigan, between Muskegon and Ludington.

 Pentwater was established in the years after the Civil War as a lumbering and furniture making center.
 There is still some manufacturing in town, but now the lovingly maintained Victorian homes from that earlier time are mostly occupied by retirees.
 The village’s main street runs parallel to the Lake Michigan shoreline, and perpendicular to Pentwater Lake, which connects to the big lake through a channel.
 Along the Lake Michigan shoreline north of channel outlet is Mears State Park beach.
 Our cottage is in the woods about a mile north of the state park.

 In Pentwater, we are “off the clock,” both figuratively and literally.
 Solar time governs daily activities.
 The day begins at sunup, with a walk through the woods into the village, along the channel, and out to the signal beacon at the end of the channel breakwater.
 From that vantage point, the beach curves away, about 20 miles north to Big Sable Point, and about 10 miles south to Little Sable Point.
-The vast expanse of the Lake spreads far beyond the horizon, to Wisconsin, 60 miles away.
-The Lake bottom close into shore is only a few feet deep.
-But a couple of miles out, the Lake is over 500 feet deep, and a little further north the Lake is nearly a thousand feet deep.
-Lake Michigan is big --its surface area is about the same size as West Virginia.
+The vast expanse of the lake spreads far beyond the horizon, to Wisconsin, 60 miles away.
+The lake bottom close into shore is only a few feet deep.
+But a couple of miles out, the lake is over 500 feet deep, and a little further north the lake is nearly a thousand feet deep.
+Lake Michigan is big –its surface area is about the same size as West Virginia.
 Arching over it is the vast blue dome of the sky.

 At midday, the noon whistle in the village sounds, which means it is time to take the bicycles out from under the cottage.
 We ride out Park Street, past the volunteer fire department, past the library, past the school, and out across the Pentwater River into the countryside.
-The road traverses a short stretch of the Manistee National Forest, and then rolls out into fields of corn, orchards, pumpkin patches and Christmas tree farms.
+The road traverses a short stretch of the Manistee National Forest, and then rolls out into fields of corn, orchards, pumpkin patches, and Christmas tree farms.
 As a lifetime city dweller, it is always a little bit of a surprise to me how close the countryside is.

 In the afternoon, we pull the kayaks out from behind the dunes and down to the water’s edge.
 These are the open cockpit, flat bottom kind of kayaks.
-They are more stable in the Lake’s choppy water.
+They are more stable in the lake’s choppy water.
 When our kids were small, we would have point-to-point races and distance challenges, but these days I prefer a more leisurely paddle along the Lake Michigan shoreline, or through the channel and into Pentwater Lake.
-It always strikes me how out on the water, even just a couple of hundred feet offshore, the trees, houses and people back on shore look so small and the Lake seems so immense.
+It always strikes me how out on the water, even just a couple of hundred feet offshore, the trees, houses and people back on shore look so small and the lake seems so immense.
 I suppose that is the reason we go on vacations, to get that kind of perspective.
 From a distance, all those problems that loom so large can seem so small and unimportant.

 As I paddle along, the small boy in me comes out, and I imagine that I am a voyageur, looking for natives with whom to trade for pelts and furs.
 Actually, the presence of natives is not such a stretch.
 A prized photograph in my wife’s family’s archives shows her great-grandmother standing on the beach, next to a Native American on a pony.
 (The presence of the Native American has never been fully explained to me).
 One of the most interesting features of the photograph is the appearance of the hills in the background.
 Today the hills are thickly wooded with huge, mature trees, but in the picture the hills are as bare as the face of the moon.
 The trees were cleared as lumber to help rebuild Chicago after the Great Fire.
-The wood from the first cut of the virgin forest is still so highly prized that today salvage crews retrieve sunken lumber from shipwrecked boats entombed in the icy depths of the Lake’s bottom.
+The wood from the first cut of the virgin forest is still so highly prized that today salvage crews retrieve sunken lumber from shipwrecked boats entombed in the icy depths of the lake’s bottom.

 After kayaking, it is time for a swim.
 My experience with lake swimming prior to first coming to Lake Michigan had been uniformly unpleasant, involving algae-laden brown water and muddy lake bottoms.
 Swimming in Lake Michigan is an entirely different experience.
 The lake bottom and shore line are covered with fine, white sand.
 The vast freshwater reservoir itself is a parting gift of retreating glaciers.
 The water remains generally clear and clean and refreshing.
-In the last century, the Lake has endured a number of insults – industrial pollution, farm runoff, and invasive species.
-It is a wonder that the Lake is as healthy as it is.
+In the last century, the lake has endured a number of insults – industrial pollution, farm runoff, and invasive species.
+It is a wonder that the lake is as healthy as it is.
 We all have a stake in maintaining its health.
 We can live without oil but we can’t live without water, and the Great Lakes together contain over 20% of the world’s fresh water.
-A late afternoon swim is a compelling reminder of water’s restorative power
+A late afternoon swim is a compelling reminder of water’s restorative power.

 When the kids were smaller, we would all gather for dinner at the large dining table in our cottage – our kids, my brother-in-law’s kids, and my wife’s cousin’s kids.
 A hungry, tumultuous mob.
-We would have barbequed chicken, corn on the cob and green beans from the Farmers' Market, and fresh bread baked in the wood-fired clay oven my brother-in-law and the kids built next to his cottage a few summers ago.
+We would have barbecued chicken, corn on the cob and green beans from the Farmers’ Market, and fresh bread baked in the wood-fired clay oven my brother-in-law and the kids built next to his cottage a few summers ago.
 (For obscure reasons, the clay oven is referred to as “Bob.”)
 We also have local fresh fruit – cherries, apricots, melons, and blueberries.
 Among the many gifts my wife brought to our marriage is a particular talent for transforming blueberries into delicious treats – blueberry pie, blueberry crisp, blueberry cobbler, blueberry muffins, and more.

 The highlight of the concert is when the band plays “Stars and Stripes Forever,” which features a crowd-pleasing piccolo solo.
 Out in front steps a little girl no bigger than your thumb.
 With presence and aplomb, she plays the solo as if she were the designated herald for the dawning of the new age.

 After the concert, the thing to do is to walk up Hancock Street to the Antler Bar.
 The Antler Bar looks exactly like you’d expect a place in rural Michigan called the Antler Bar would look.
 There is a big set of antlers on the wall behind the bar, and several other sets on the other walls.
 The walls are also covered with sports memorabilia.
-Like all right thinking people everywhere, the management of the Antler favors the University of Michigan.
+Like all right-thinking people everywhere, the management of the Antler favors the University of Michigan.
 (The Village Pub up the street favors Michigan State.
 We do not patronize The Village Pub – even though it does have a cool outdoor terrace with a view of Pentwater Lake).
 For the boating crowd, the Antler serves upmarket draft beers like Stella Artois and Guinness, but the thing to do is to order a longneck Bud, and then drop a quarter in the jukebox.
 You can play any song you like, as long as it is by Bob Seger.

 When darkness has finally gathered, the sky reveals a brilliant display of stars.
 Because there are no nearby metropolitan areas, the stars are uncommonly clear.
 The Milky Way is a broad smear of stars arching across the sky.
 In August, when the skies are clear, we go down to the beach with blankets and lay on our backs to watch the Perseids meteor shower.
 The shooing stars arch across the sky about one a minute or so.
 At times the shooting stars appear so frequently that it can feel as if you are the one that is falling.